RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 ```

 ### Create a session
-Session is the main part of the bindings which you will be using.
-You can create it using the `osidb_bindings.new_session`.
-Created session is then used to access the various endpoints.
+The Session is the core component of the bindings that you'll interact with.
+You can create a session using `osidb_bindings.new_session`.
+Once created, the session serves as the gateway to access various endpoints.

-You must always specify `osidb_server_uri` of the OSIDB instance you want to access, in this tutorial, we will be accessing local instance of OSIDB hosted on port 8000
+When initializing a session, you must specify the osidb_server_uri of the OSIDB instance you want to connect to.
+In this tutorial, we'll use a local OSIDB instance hosted on port 8000.

-OSIDB uses token (JWT) authentication on most of the endpoints.
-Bindings handles the token refresh for you.
-All you need to do is to specify which method is supposed to be used for obtaining the token.
-OSIDB currently supports two main authentication mechanisms on the token endpoints:
+OSIDB relies on token-based (JWT) authentication for most endpoints.
+The bindings automatically handle token refreshing, so your primary task is to specify the method for obtaining the token.
+OSIDB currently supports two main authentication mechanisms for its token endpoints:
-* Basic authentication - `username` and `password` (used on the OSIDB instances without the kerberos authentication enabled)
+* Basic authentication - `username` and `password` (used for the OSIDB instances without the kerberos authentication enabled, mostly local instances)
     ```python
     session = osidb_bindings.new_session(osidb_server_uri="http://localhost:8000/", username="username", password="password")
     ```
-* Kerberos authentication - default (used on the OSIDB instances with kerberos authentication enabled)
+* Kerberos authentication - default (used for the OSIDB instances with kerberos authentication enabled, production/stage/UAT)
     ```python
     session = osidb_bindings.new_session(osidb_server_uri="http://localhost:8000/")
     ```

-Some operations mentioned in [operations section](#session-operations) (mainly unsafe operations which creates or modify content) will require Bugzilla API key or Jira Access Token to work properly.
+Certain operations outlined in the [operations section](#session-operations) (primarily those involving creating or modifying content) will require Bugzilla API key or Jira Access Token to work properly.

 * Valid Bugzilla API key is provided via `BUGZILLA_API_KEY` environment variable.